daormar/debasher/rtdocs/source/implem.rst

 corresponding options.
 Option definition will implicitly define a network connecting the inputs and outputs of the different processes.

+**HINT**: A whole range of DeBasher program examples can be found in the ``example/programs`` folder after cloning the GitHub repository.

 The following sections explain how to implement a simple program with two processes: ``file_writer`` and ``file_reader``.
 We will store the program in the ``debasher_file_example`` module.
 The ``file_writer``